How to Become a Speech Therapist

-There are three major steps that every aspiring speech therapist must follow in order to become a working, competent SLP professional.
+There are three common steps that every aspiring speech therapist should follow in order to become a working SLP professional.
 Below, we have outlined the process that is typically followed to become a speech therapist:

-1.)
-Bachelors Degree Program: First, gain a bachelor’s degree from a reputable higher education institution.
+First, it is recommended to gain a bachelor’s degree from a reputable higher education institution.
 Although it is common for speech-language pathologists to come from a wide variety of backgrounds, it doesn’t hurt to demonstrate interest in the field by earning or holding a degree related to the field of speech therapy.
 A few examples of popular undergraduate majors for future speech-language pathologists are: communication sciences and disorders, linguistics, language development, education, psychology, and english.